 To quote the eloquent Mike Tyson, “Everybody has a plan until they get punched in the mouth.”
 Well, he’s right.
 All of the awareness and planning in the world may not prevent the random indiscriminate criminal from targeting you.
 What do you if you find yourself in that situation?
 You will likely have to rely on your hard skills to flee, fight or defend from the issue.
 There is no one size fits all approach, but the article below lends guidance to some of the avenues you may take to improving your hard skills:

-To play off the above quote, every time I have ever been ‘punched in the face’ fitness was a factor in the outcome.
+To play off the above quote, no plan survives past that first punch in the face, but every time I’ve been punched in the face fitness was a factor.
 The point to stress here is even among the many who take the steps necessary to increase their survivability, there are some who overlook a step in that process.
 Fitness is a factor is every physical task you will ever do, and when we consider fighting for your life or that of another…you decide for yourself if you should invest your time and effort into physical fitness.
 The article below has excellent guidance for those who struggle to find the time or place to workout, especially those who are on the road or constantly on the job:

 Lastly, let’s discuss some tools.
 As far as your everyday carry (EDC) list goes, there are a few things should be a constant, and a few more that are a priority.
 Something to stress whenever ‘tools’ are discussed is training – if you decide to carry anything, ensure you are well trained in that regard and depending on the tool ensure you are certified or licensed to carry it.
 We will be discussing these categorically as a firearm is not the best edc item for every person out there, for example, so we’ll discuss the kind of item as something to assist in self-defense.